 The Butterbeer Mugs

-Two mugs of Butterbeer is way too much.
-Expect a caramel-like melted down butterscotch flavour in a soda.
+Two mugs of Butterbeer are way too much.
+Expect a caramel-like melted-down butterscotch flavor in a soda.
 But I’m happy I got my Butterbeer mug.
-No complaints.

 That Minion Popcorn Bucket

-It not only dispenses and holds popcorn, it also talks okay?
+Reason: It not only dispenses and holds popcorn, but it also talks!

 The popcorn bucket is this solid little Minion which comes with a Minion strap.
 This cost us way too much yen, but it screamed “Buy me!”